IAmFarrokhnejad/Differential-Equation-Function-Approximation-Using-KAN/README.md

 ## Todo:

-- Optimize the basic KAN codes as much as you can.
+~~- Optimize the basic KAN codes as much as you can.~~ With basic KAN, it is as good as it can get. **We must look into the subtypes mentioned below for more accuracy.**

 ### Important References: